harrycresswell/cu/content/utilities/visually-hidden.md

 weight: 4
 ---

-Use the `.visually-hidden` utility to visually hide an element while ensuring it’s still accessible to assistive technologies, screen readers, and so on.
+Use the `.visually-hidden` utility to visually hide an element in the browser while ensuring it’s still accessible to assistive technologies, such as screen readers.

 ```
 /*